top of page

 Notsumachi Ōji, Usuki City

 This is a remarkable stone pagoda built in 1267 during the Kamakura period.
 Recognized as an important cultural property, it stands as one of Oita Prefecture’s finest examples of medieval stone architecture.
-With its intricate carvings and historical significance, the tower reflects the craftsmanship and spiritual heritage of the era,
+With its intricate carvings and historical significance, the tower reflects the craftsmanship and spiritual heritage of the era.

 Copyright © 2025 All Rights Reserved